adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

 The ``@Given`` (``@When`` and ``@Then``) annotations are recognized by Behat, for more information on this topic, review the `more about steps`_ section of the quick intro.
 An ``And`` will be considered an extra ``Given``, ``When`` or ``Then`` when used after one, respectively.

 Now we have a small problem.
-We didn't setup any entities by now.
+We didn't set up any entities by now.
 So, we could do this now, but in `Test Driven Development`_, we won't.
 ``Doctrine2`` is available, but we have nothing set up.
 However, we can use it right away - we will implement everything we need, after we have got our tests.

 The step will only save a category with a given name.